franceslinyc/franceslinyc.github.io/coursework.markdown

 permalink: /coursework/
 ---
 #### Overview
-<p align="justify"> Last year, major parts of our coursework focus on building the fundamentals: statistical methods and theories.
-This year, I aim to expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs, spatial statistics), data science tools, and machine learning algorithms. </p>
+<p align="justify"> First year, major parts of our coursework focused on building the fundamentals: statistical methods and theories.
+This year, I expand beyond statistical methods and theories to include additional statistical models (e.g. GLMs), data science tools (e.g. PySpark/Spark), and advanced theories.
+Right now, I am wrapping up my Master's project, which centers around a subfield of spatial statistics called Hawkes process (self-exciting point process).
+Beginning this summer, we will shift to focus on spatial prediction (e.g. kriging, copula) instead.
+In the years to come, I aim to explore spatial statistics and machine learning algorithms further. </p>

+<p align="justify"> This page aims to summarize major topics we have learned throughout my time at OSU.
+If/when time permits, I would like to turn them into posts. </p>

 (some of the major topics discussed) <br/>
 [some of the work using R/Python/Query Language]